farmdawgnation/registryless-avro-converter/README.md

 shares much of the same underlying code as Confluent's `AvroConverter`, and should work the same in practice less any features that deal with the Schema Registry itself.

-We developed this converter to facilitate cases where our Kafka Connect instance isn't opinionated about _what_ it's actually processing and should largely be able to rely on the consistency of schemas by design.
-However, even if your project doesn't meet those requirements you may find this converter useful for doing R&D work or just testing the running of Avro through Connect without the extra Schema Registry overhead.
+We developed this converter at MailChimp to facilitate R&D with Connect and use cases where pushing the Schema Registry Avro Format through Kafka was not desirable or we couldn't justify the overhead of a Schema Registry.

+All it requires to get running is a reader schema available to your connector.

 ## Using the Converter